Registration for RED January 2021 is now open.

-It aims to provide anyone who signs up with a goal and a focus in a characteristically tough month - even before the Covid-19 pandemic - and empowers them to start the year as they mean to go on.
+It aims to provide anyone who signs up with a goal and a focus in what is a characteristically tough month - even before the Covid-19 pandemic - and empowers them to start the year as they mean to go on.
 To sign up, click here.

 RED January is founded on research that shows physical activity can have a positive impact on mental wellbeing and reduce symptoms of mental illness such as depression and anxiety.